EU found 'issues' with German aviation regulator

-BRUSSELS (Reuters) - A European regulator has found “issues” with Germany’s aviation authority in a regular review of air safety enforcement, the European Commission said.
+BRUSSELS (Reuters) - A European regulator found “issues” with Germany’s aviation authority in a regular review of air safety enforcement, the European Commission said on Saturday.

-It said it was unclear whether the deficiencies identified at LBA were factors in the crash, however.

-Vetting of airline crew is in the spotlight after the budget airline flight crashed in the French Alps.
-French prosecutors say they believe Lubitz crashed the plane deliberately.
+Vetting of airline crew is in the spotlight after the German budget airline flight crashed in the French Alps.
+French prosecutors say they believe co-pilot Andreas Lubitz crashed the plane deliberately.

 “On the basis of EASA (European Aviation Safety Agency) recommendations, the Commission has addressed the issues to Germany to require compliance.
-Germany’s replies are currently being assessed,” the Commission spokesman said in the statement, emailed out on Saturday.
+Germany’s replies are currently being assessed,” the Commission spokesman said in the emailed statement.

 “All EU member states have findings and this is a normal and regular occurrence.
 It is part of a continuous system of oversight: findings are followed by corrective action, similar to an audit process,” the Commission spokesman said, without specifying EASA’s findings in Germany.